Well-Behaved Women Seldom Make History. Let’s Misbehave!

 We’ve said it before and we’ll say it again: A beautiful movement is underway.
 History is being made.
 Do you feel it?
 If you’re reading this, you are part of this hopeful new history being written as we team up and fight to take back beauty, health, and happiness to its rightful place within each of us.
 With our help, our daughters and sons will not face the pain and waste the time believing females are valuable for their parts and only lovable and successful when they meet beauty ideals designed to be unattainable.
 History is being re-written every time a girl, woman, boy or man learns to recognize and reject harmful messages about female worth – messages that have truly become second nature and normal for most people in this media world.
 Well-behaved women seldom make history, and we refuse to behave for industries that make billions off keeping our focus on perfecting our parts.
 We are capable of so much more than being looked at.

-One of the ways we at BR have been misbehaving recently, and receiving lots of attention for, is speaking out against the cultural phenomenon that is the Sports Illustrated Swimsuit Issue.
-What started as a gut feeling that this particular magazine is particulary harmful for both men and women led to Lexie doing a 40-year critical content analysis of SI’s pages (which won top paper at a major academic conference), and sparked our online campaign to teach people how and why to recognize and reject this level of normalized objectification of women.
+One of the ways we at BR have been misbehaving recently, and receiving lots of attention for, is speaking out against the cultural phenomenon that is the Sports Illustrated Swimsuit Issue, Victoria’s Secret’s inescapable images, trendy new beauty ideals like those magic body wraps, and female objectification at every turn.
+What started as a gut feeling that much of what appears so normal to us is actually so dangerous sparked our nonprofit organization to teach people how and why to recognize and reject this level of normalized objectification of women.
 We have also encouraged people to post our sticky notes with uplifting messages for girls and women on that (and all other harmful) magazines when it’s displayed in plain public view, like at the grocery checkout stand.
-What’s most interesting to us about this particular example is that many, many people see our speaking out against Sports Illustrated as wildly misbehaving.
-Saying SI’s publicly celebrated display of female objectification and exoticization is degrading or harmful in any way is apparently censorship, prudishness, neo-Nazi conservativism, disgusting and just plain evil.
+What’s most interesting to us about our work is that many, many people see our speaking out as wildly misbehaving.
+Saying publicly celebrated display of female objectification and exoticization is degrading or harmful in any way is apparently censorship, prudishness, neo-Nazi conservativism, jealousy, disgusting and just plain evil.
 Throw in a sticky note with the phrase “Your reflection does not define your worth” and what we’re doing is straight-up vandalism that has earned us some pretty malicious threats and shockingly vile name-calling.

 What this severe backlash against our work tells us is that seeing and treating women as objects to be consumed, judged and ogled above all else is absolutely the status quo.
 It is the norm.
 It is invisible.
 When we call it out for what it is, for what effects it has, with years of research to back it up, we see ourselves as behaving very nicely.
 Others who are perfectly comfortable inside the oppressive status quo (both men and women) are often extremely hesitant to have their worldview shaken.
 Those are the people who perceive our work as misbehavior (to put it lightly).